 On Sunday, the Wine Classic’s finale was an Australian Wine Symposium with Mollydooker at the Santa Barbara Inn and a VIP Champagne Louis Roederer & Black River Caviar Departure Brunch at Stella Mare’s French Country restaurant situated between Montecito and the Pacific Ocean.

 In the past, the Auction has hit the $1 Million mark and, with these new plans and concepts, it is anticipated that it will do so again, continuing the event’s positive momentum into the future.
 The Wine Classic is one of the most educational charity wine auction weeks in America thanks to its consistently comprehensive schedule.
-There will be no Wine Classic in 2017 but the 32nd Annual Central Coast Wine Classic will be held in the summer of 2018.

 Please contact Archie McLaren for further information and registration – email: email@example.com; telephone: 805-878-3124; fax: 805-595-2742; Wine Classic website: www.centralcoastwineclassic.org.

 The 29th Annual Auction of Washington Wines Took Place August 18-20, 2016 in Woodinville, Washington, Raising Over $3 Million

 During the action-packed weekend of August 18-20 in Woodinville, the 29th Annual Auction of Washington Wines raised more than $3 Million, including $1.9 Million in live bids.
 Created in 1988 by Allen Shoup, a former CEO of Ste.
 Michelle Wine Estates, the auction benefits the Seattle Children’s Hospital and the Viticulture and Enology program at Washington State University.
 The event has raised over $37.5 Million since its inception.